danydev/bwoken/README.md

         --scheme                Specify a custom scheme
         --product-name          Specify a custom product name (e.g. --product-name="My Product").
 Default is the name of of the xcodeproj file
         --integration-path      Specify a custom directory to store your test scripts in (e.g. --integration-path=uiautomation/path/dir).
 Note that this folder still expects the same directory structure as the one create by `bwoken init`.
-        --formatter             Specify a custom formatter (e.g., --formatter=passthru) --focus                 Specify particular tests to run
+        --configuration         Specify a build configuration.
+Default is Debug --formatter             Specify a custom formatter (e.g., --formatter=passthru) --focus                 Specify particular tests to run
         --clobber               Remove any generated file